ASUCICREPO/NACRN/README.md

 ## Getting Started
-In order to run **Adminator** on your local machine all what you need to do is to have the prerequisites stated below installed on your machine and follow the installation steps down below.
+In order to run the NACRN project on your local machine, you'll need the following prerequesite software installed.
+After installing the necessary software, follow the startup instructions given below to host the project and start development.

 #### Prerequisites
   - Node.js